 3. Analyze governance networks that address resiliency and associated actor agency, including visions, mental models of system vulnerabilities, institutional structures, and decision-making processes that are essential to navigate transformational changes in future scenarios.

-4. Employ participatory visioning to co-develop future scenarios of resilient SETS infrastructures (Phase IB), and explore (Phase IIA & B) with practitioners responses to future extreme event scenarios and social-ecological-technological changes.
+4. Employ participatory visioning to co-develop future scenarios of resilient SETS infrastructures and, with practitioners, explore responses to future extreme event scenarios and social-ecological-technological changes.

 5. Develop and implement a researcher-practitioner transdisciplinary process, supported by convergence of specific objectives 1–4, to guide the implementation of resilience solutions across diverse urban systems.